abdullah786-king/ICT-Lab6-amman/README.md

 ## What is GitHub?
 GitHub is an online hosting platform for Git repositories.
 It allows developers to store, share, and collaborate on projects using Git.

+### Summary
+Git is used to track changes locally, while GitHub stores those changes online and supports collaboration.